How to Write an Email to a University: Admission or Information

 This is a general outline; the exact structure is determined by the context and purpose of the email.

-What to Consider when Writing Professional Emails
+What to Consider When Writing Professional Emails

 Writing an email is crucial for presenting oneself and making a solid first impression.
 When writing professional emails, there are two essential things to consider: